 Top early literacy apps 2020

 Most young children are already using apps on phones or tablets, at least occasionally.
 Whatever you think of kids’ screen time, we want it to be quality time.
-There is some evidence that interactive apps support early academic development, but finding quality early literacy apps can be difficult and time-consuming.
-Lots of what’s available is (IMHO) simply rubbish.
+There’s some evidence that interactive apps support early academic development, but finding quality early literacy apps can be difficult and time-consuming.
+Lots of early literacy apps are (IMHO) simply rubbish.

-It’s helpful to read adult reviews of apps for children, but a lot of online information is available about them already, and to REALLY road-test an app, I like to watch a young child using it.
+It’s helpful to read adult reviews of apps for children, but to really road-test an app, I like to watch a young child using it.
 My colleague Caitlin Stephenson and I have thus filmed Harrison (aged 4, nearly 5) trying out some of my favourite early phonemic awareness and phonics iPad apps for young children.

 The resulting video is below.
 We hope it gives you a taste of how each app works, to help you decide whether it would suit the small person/people in your life.
 The video is 16 minutes long, and the apps tried are listed below (numbers in brackets are start times on the video clock):

 The only tablet I have is an iPad, but some of these apps are available for other platforms.
 Many also work on iPhones.
-If you’re not in Australia, please note that my app store links are all to the Australian store, so you’ll have to search your local store for apps that take your fancy.
+Please note that my app store links are to the Australian store, so if you’re elsewhere, you’ll have to search your local apps store for these apps.

-I’m not quoting prices here because they often change, and things that I’ve said are free suddenly aren’t, while things I’ve said are expensive drop in price.
-Also, some apps have hundreds of activities, while some have only one/a few, so it’s like comparing apples and banquets.
-I’ve decided to leave the value-for-money question up to you.
+I’m not quoting prices here because they often change, plus some apps have hundreds of activities, while some have only one/a few, so it’s a bit like comparing apples and banquets.
+I’ll leave the value-for-money question up to you.

 Other early literacy iPad apps IMHO worth considering for young children include:

-Beginners’ decodable books allow children to practice phonics skills by reading stories containing simplified spelling patterns, and some of these are also available as apps:
+Beginners’ decodable books allow children to practice phonics skills by reading stories containing simplified spelling patterns, and some of these are also available as apps, often for both Apple & Android:

 Apologies to all the people who make good apps of which I’m not aware.
 I’d love to hear about them, and wish I had more time to search for and try them.